mchalapuk/wson-event-connector/README.md

 Returned connector serializes fields in following order: `Event.bubbles`, `Event.cancelable`, **additionalFields...**, `Event.target`.

-`Event.target` property is not settable from JavaScript.
-Web browsers assign value of this property inside `EventTarget.dispatchEvent(event)`.
+`Event.target` is not settable from JavaScript.
+Browsers assign its value inside `EventTarget.dispatchEvent(event)`.
-Events returned from `wson.parse(string)` are not yet dispatched, hence they will not have `Event.target` set.
+Events returned from `wson.parse(string)` are not yet dispatched, hence they do not have `Event.target` set.
 Instead, target is deserialized into non-standard **`Event.parsedTarget`** property (see example below).

 ```js